Can A New Construction Home Price Be Negotiated?

 Keep in mind that the builder may still offer some monetary contribution towards closing costs, even if you don't get a mortgage through their preferred lending partner.
 It's always worth asking!
 Typical closing costs range from 1% - 2.5% of the purchase price.
 So, try to request closing costs around this same amount.
 If the builder is resistant to paying a portion of your closing costs, there are several other buyer closing credit programs available, including from SimpleShowing.

-An experienced real estate agent who is used to negotiating with builders may be able to get you more upgrades or a better price that you otherwise would not have been able to get on your own.
+An experienced real estate agent who is accustomed to negotiating with builders may be also be able to get you more upgrades or a better price that you otherwise would not have been able to get on your own.

 Hire a Real Estate Agent Before Buying Your New Construction Home